4ndyfix/crystal-devbox/README.md

-The Docker image contains Crystal itself (compiler, playground, etc.), the API documentation, the crystal-book (language reference), the VSCodium editor, some OpenVSX-extensions (vsix), the language server crystalline and ICR (Interactive Crystal).
+The Docker image contains Crystal itself (compiler, playground, etc.), the API documentation, the crystal-book (language reference), the VSCodium editor, some OpenVSX-extensions (vsix), the language server Crystalline and ICR (Interactive Crystal).
 Further some important development packages and commandline tools (e.g. git, gcc, make) are also available inside (look at Dockerfile).